WebFlight/JWT/README.md

 # Development notes
 * Functionality is tested using the Mendix UnitTesting module.
 The tests are included in the JWTTest module.
-* Use Git Flow
-* For contributions, fork the repository and issue a pull request to the develop branch
+* Use Git Flow.
+For contributions, fork the repository and issue a pull request to the develop branch

 [1]: docs/JWT.png